-All students, faculty, and staff members at Vanderbilt University are issued identification cards.
-Medical Center and temporary services employees must complete the Vanderbilt University ID Card Authorization Form (available on the Vanderbilt University Human Resources website) and take the completed form, along with a valid photo ID (e.g., a driver's license), to the round wing of Medical Center North, room D-2107, to be issued identification.
-The identification cards may be used to gain access to certain locations and may be used to make purchases from university facilities.
-Lost or stolen ID cards should be reported immediately to the university card office by telephone at (615) 322-2273, online at http://vanderbilt.edu/commodorecard/, or at any Varsity Market cashier to deactivate the card.
-A stolen card should also be reported immediately to the Vanderbilt University Police Department.
+All students, faculty, and staff members at Vanderbilt University are issued Commodore Cards.
+All faculty and staff must be active in Human Resources before receiving a card.
+A valid photo ID (e.g., a driver's license) is also required.
+Medical Center employees and temporary staff receive cards in the round wing of Medical Center North, room S-2311.
+University Central employees receive cards in room 184 of Sarratt Student Center.
+Cards may be used to gain access to certain locations and may be used to make purchases from university facilities.
+Lost or stolen cards should be reported immediately to the Commodore Card Office by telephone at (615) 322-2273 or online at http://vanderbilt.edu/commodorecard.
+A stolen or lost card should also be reported immediately to the Vanderbilt University Police Department.